-On the acting front, Wagner recently appeared in the breakout independent film Braven, where she starred opposite Jason Momoa (“Game of Thrones,” Aquaman).
-She also starred in MTV’s hit series, “Teen Wolf,” where she played Kate Argent, one of the main antagonists of the show’s first and fourth seasons.
+On the acting front, Wagner recently appeared in the breakout independent film Braven, in which she starred opposite Jason Momoa (“Game of Thrones,” Aquaman).
+She also starred in MTV’s hit series, “Teen Wolf,” as Kate Argent, one of the main antagonists of the show’s first and fourth seasons.
 After her success on the series, she was asked to host the after-show titled, “Wolf Watch.”

-Born in Winston-Salem, NC, Wagner and her brother were raised by their grandmother and father, a former U.S. Marine and local tire shop owner.
+Born in Winston-Salem, North Carolina, Wagner and her brother were raised by their grandmother and father, a former U.S. Marine and local tire shop owner.
 She attended North Carolina State University, where she graduated Cum Laude with a degree in Business.